Jafranco96/Stock-analysis/README.md

 ### Purpose

 A recent finance graduate, Steve, has been tasked by his first clients to analyze the stock performance of DAQO New Energy (DQ), an alternative energy company which manufactures silicon wafers for solar panels.
-Since his clients have invested all their capital just in DQ, Steve also wants to asses the potential for his clients to diversify their investment portfolio by expanding his stock performance analysis to cover the alternative energy sector as a whole.
+Since his clients have invested all their capital in DQ, Steve also wants to asses the potential for his clients to diversify their investment portfolio by expanding his stock performance analysis to cover the alternative energy sector as a whole.
 Since Steve would want to both automate and reuse the analysis for any future stock opportunities, it became clear that the analysis should be performed using the Excel programming language Visual Basic for Applications (VBA).
 With a VBA code fully developed, Steve will be able to report to his clients DQ’s most recent stock return and the returns of other alternative energy companies that they might seek to later diversify in.

 ## Results